 While these sleeping positions are not always a sign of pain or illness, they could indicate that your feline’s body temperature has dropped.
 Cats have a higher core body temperature than humans (roughly 100 degrees Fahrenheit) and cannot regulate their temperature as easily.

 If a cat is too cold, it can lead to hypothermia; a cat’s body temperature will continue to drop until its body completely shuts down.
 They then may have to go into a coma or, in worst-case scenarios, die.
 Therefore, you must warm your cat up before the hypothermia kicks in.

 To tell if your cat is struggling to keep warm, check your thermostat is set to an appropriate temperature.
 What temperature do cats like?
 Well, this depends on your cat’s breed, size, age, and health condition.
 That being said, as a general rule of thumb, you should try to keep your house at a temperature of at least 60 degrees Fahrenheit.

 2. Sleeping On Your Chest

-Many owners are flattered when their cat comes to sleep on their chest, me included!
+Many owners are flattered when their cat comes to sleep with them, myself included!
 When there’s a cat sleeping on my chest, I feel so loved and touched that my feline wants to curl up with me.
-However, a cat sleeping on your chest can be a worrisome sleeping position.
+However, this can be a worrisome sleeping position.